5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * PostgreSQL

-## Notice - Secondary WhatsApp account
+## 1) Secondary WhatsApp account
 WhatsSpy Public requires a **secondary Whatsapp account**.
 Once the tracker is started, you will not be able to receive any messages over WhatsApp for this phonenumber.
-You can either try to register a non-Whatsapp used phonenumber with [WART](https://github.com/shirioko/WART) or just buy an 5 euro SIM Card and activate this with your jailbroken iPhone or rooted Android phone.
+You can either try to register a non-Whatsapp used phonenumber with [WART](https://github.com/shirioko/WART) or just buy an 5 euro SIM Card and activate this with your jailbroken iPhone or rooted Android phone (or use the SIM card with WART).
 You need to do this registration to get a 'secret' from WhatsApp which WhatsSpy Public will use to login.

 **The 5 euro SIM-card solution:**